-Printing and publishing are highly specialised industries, and this means they have highly specialised financial needs.
+Printing and publishing are highly specialized industries, and this means they have highly specialized financial needs.
 As with almost every commercial sector at the moment, the recession has occasioned a cull of businesses, so that only the leanest, meanest, and most ambitious have survived.
 Those trading in such an environment simply can’t afford to stand still, and this means that borrowing has become something of a necessity for the average enterprise.

 So how could printing and publishing finance help you?

 In the world of business, maintaining a sufficient cash flow is a constant challenge.
 Clients rarely want to pay in advance, seeking instead payment terms that allow them to cough up one, two, or even three months down the line.
 This causes a serious issue for many companies.
 On the one hand, granting such terms means that you don’t have the money you need in your account when you need it; on the other, refusing such a request means that your clients might begin to look elsewhere.

 This is where invoice financing comes into play.
 Advancing the cash you need upfront, these specialized financiers lend you money against your outstanding invoices, meaning that you’re only ever relying on money that you already have ‘in the bank’ in order to grow.
 This means that you can cover your costs as and when they arise, leaving you room to pay your staff wages, spend money on fulfilling your contracts, and invest any surplus back into your business.

 Invoice Financing Allows You to Invest in Your Company